The Shrink Next Door (miniseries)

 The Shrink Next Door is an American psychological black comedy-drama miniseries developed by Georgia Pritchett based on the podcast of the same title by Joe Nocera.
 The miniseries premiered on Apple TV+ on November 12, 2021.
-The podcast and TV series are both based on the real life story of psychiatrist Isaac Herschkopf, who in 2021 was determined by New York's Department of Health to have violated "minimal acceptable standards of care in the psychotherapeutic relationship".
+The podcast and TV series are both based on the real life story of psychologist Isaac Herschkopf, who in 2021 was determined by New York's Department of Health to have violated "minimal acceptable standards of care in the psychotherapeutic relationship".

 Premise

 Psychiatrist Dr. Ike Herschkopf inserts himself into the life of one of his patients, Marty Markowitz.